Wells Fargo CEO apologizes for comments about diversity

 NEW YORK (AP) — Wells Fargo CEO Charles Scharf apologized Wednesday for comments he made about the difficulty of finding qualified Black executives.

-Scharf said that “there is a very limited pool of black talent to recruit from” in the corporate America.
-The memo was written in June, but became public this week.
+Scharf said that “there is a very limited pool of black talent to recruit from” in corporate America.
+The memo to employees was written in June, but became public this week.

 The comments and similar statements made in a Zoom meeting, reported by Reuters, led to an intense backlash in Washington and on social media.